AMAZING ITINERARY FOR ITALY IN 14 DAYS

-It is very easy to get from Venice to Burano and Murano.
+It is straightforward to get from Venice to Burano and Murano.
 You can buy a 24-hour (or 48-hour) pass, which allows you to use unlimited water taxis.
 Within 90 minutes, you are in colorful Burano.
-Spending 2-4 hours on the island is totally enough.
+Spending 2-5 hours on the island is totally enough.

 Things to do and see in Burano:

-- Get lost in its colorful streets (seriously, there is not that much more to do but this is actually a wonderful activity).
+- Get lost in its colorful streets (seriously, there is not much more to do, but this is actually a wonderful activity).

 Verona (1 Day)

 One of the best, most pleasant surprises in Italy was the beautiful city of Verona.
 Though it was bursting with tourists, I have the feeling that it is somewhat underrated.